CRM - Customer Relationship Management

 As you can see, many of these issues are interrelated.
-Problems in one of these areas often lead to issues in another area.
+Problems in one area often leads to issues in another area.
 As a result, it’s important to focus on any and all areas that may be problematic in your organization.

 CRM SUCCESS STEPS

-As frustrating as CRM failures can be, the good news is that CRM success is possible.
-If organizations focus on a few things and follow some simple steps, they will frequently find that they can reap real returns on their CRM investments.
+CRM failures can be frustrating, but the good news is that CRM success is possible.
+By focusing on a few priorities and following some simple steps, real returns can be gained on CRM investments.